Pit Pony (TV series): Production

+The series followed the production of the 1997 Pit Pony television film, both of which were based on the novel Pit Pony by Joyce Barkhouse and produced by Cochran Entertainment.
+Mike Clattenburg, Stephen Reynolds, Phil Comeau and Peter Rowe directed the series.
+Seventy percent of the cast and crew were from Cape Breton and 20% were from other regions of Nova Scotia.

 Stories in the series were written by Heather Conkie, Paul Ledoux, Edwina Follows and Lori Houzer.
 It is based on the award-winning 1997 Canadian television film inspired by Joyce Barkhouse's novel of the same name.

-The series, like the film, was produced by Cochran Entertainment.
-The series was directed by Mike Clattenburg, Stephen Reynolds, and Peter Rowe.
-70% of the cast and crew were from Cape Breton and 20% were from other regions of Nova Scotia.

 In June 1999, production began for the second season of Pit Pony.
-However, the series was subsequently cancelled on February 4, 2000.
+The series was subsequently cancelled on February 4, 2000.

 Telecast and home media

 Pit Pony premiered on the Canadian CBC on February 5, 1999, and ended on February 4, 2000.
 It ran for two seasons with 44 episodes.
-The Gemini Award-winning series airs in the US on the Encore.
-The series is now streaming on Tubi.
+The series aired in the U.S. on Encore, along with its multiplex channel, Starz Kids & Family.
+As of 2023, the series is streaming on Tubi.